mselli/cracking-the-data-science-interview/InterviewPrep/Data-Science.md

 ![](https://miro.medium.com/v2/resize:fit:1400/1*Owd6PgOv9-pEj4d2kfhofw.png)

-<mark>For normally distributed data </mark>the two appropriate tests are either **Student’s t-test** or **Welch’s t-test**.
-They both test that two populations have the same mean but Welch’s t-test is more reliable in there is a difference in variance or sample sizes.
+**For normally distributed data the two appropriate tests are either Student’s t-test or Welch’s t-test.** They both test that two populations have the same mean but Welch’s t-test is more reliable in there is a difference in variance or sample sizes.
 There are two implementations depending on whether the observations are paired or unpaired.

 The two non-parametric tests are either **Mann-Whitney U test** or **Wilcoxon signed-rank test**, depending again if the observations are paired or not.